• Menu

 Shopping in the Old Town

 The main shopping area runs along Passeig de la Carretera and Martínez Alejos street.
-You’ll find:
+The shops here are much more interesting than the typical tourist stores you’ll find elsewhere in Benidorm.

 I’d suggest getting there early (around 9am) when it’s cooler and less busy, especially in the summer.